-I currently serve as the department of political science internship coordinator, am chair of the UNM Faculty Senate Athletic Council and a member of the UNM Faculty Senate.
+I currently serve as the department of political science internship program coordinator (2017-present).
+I have served on the UNM Athletic Council since 2011 and served as its chair from 2017-2021.
 I served as director of the Political Science Honors Program from 2011-2016 and graduate advisor from 2014-2017.
-I am a longtime member of the selection committee for the Fred Harris Congressional Internship Program, served on the UNM Educator Preparation Council, and was a member of the Truman Scholarship Selection committee from 2010-2017.
-I serve on multiple graduate committees and continue to review articles for numerous journals including the Journal of Politics, American Political Science Review and American Journal of Political Science.
-I chair and act as a discussant for panels at professional conferences was co-chair of the Legislative Studies Section (LSS) of the American Political Science Association 2018 Annual Meeting and recently completed a two-year term on the LSS executive committee.
+I am a longtime member of the selection committees for the Fred Harris Congressional Internship Program and UNM Truman Scholarship.
+I have also advised several student clubs and organizations, and mentor undergraduate research through programs such as the McNair Scholars Program, Mellon Mays Fellowship, and the POLS Honors Program.
+I serve on a variety of graduate exam committees and continue to review articles for prominent journals including the Journal of Politics, American Political Science Review, and American Journal of Political Science.
+I was co-chair of the Legislative Studies Section (LSS) of the American Political Science Association 2018 Annual Meeting and recently completed a two-year term on the LSS executive committee.